 For each occasion photos are being taken of children, Council employees should set out explicitly on each occasion to parents/guardians how the photos are going to be used.
 Consent should be obtained for each media platform e.g., Facebook, twitter, newspaper etc. Photos should not be kept longer than required and should be destroyed as soon as they are not required.

 Images taken by Council employees should be stored on a secure Council system and under no circumstances should images of children or adults at risk be stored on an employee’s personal or work mobile / other handheld device.

-Appendix A: Safeguarding Referral Form

-Please complete as much information as possible on this form.
-Personal Details